Deep-Thoughts42/BeatBlocks/README.md

 # BeatBlocks

-## Hackathon Blockchain project for Canada's Hack the North
+## Hackathon Blockchain project for Hack the North

 Full *Devpost* submission can be found at: [Devpost](https://devpost.com/software/beatblock)